mendixlabs/mendix-gradle-plugin/README.md

 plugin works on Windows and Linux.
 Mac support will be added when CLI tools are available.

+Additionally the plugin configures the project as Java application so that IDEs supporting Gradle, like IntelliJ IDEA, can be used to work with the project.
+The configuration adds the project Java source files and necessary dependencies.

 ## Experimental

 This is an experimental project and comes without warranty and support.